 Efficient scale up – Adhesive processes

 Often, the right viscosity, rheology, and set time of a process can be as important as ultimate bond strength.
 We recognize that design engineers may not always have the expected annual throughput or often are unable to share that information for proprietary reasons.
-So following are a few examples that may help in planning for scale up and avoid additional adhesive selection and testing.
+So following are a few examples that may help in planning for scale-up to avoid additional adhesive selection and testing.

 One viscosity may work well for manual application but dispensing via an automated dispensing system may suggest a different viscosity.

-A start up company underestimated the success of one of their products.
-Great news right?
-They needed to switch from manual assembly to a high speed automated process.
+A start-up company underestimated the success of one of its products.
+Great news, right?
+They needed to switch from manual assembly to a high-speed automated process.
 The adhesive they had chosen was a slightly viscous cyanoacrylate which was easy to apply and spread manually.
-To switch to the high speed dispensing they wanted a lower viscosity which would flow across the bond area.
-A lower viscosity cyanoacrylate was supplied and passed the manufacturers testing.
+To switch to high-speed dispensing, they wanted a lower viscosity that would flow across the bond area.
+A lower viscosity cyanoacrylate was supplied and passed the manufacturer’s testing.